DanielPalmSie/level99/README.md

 It will start the project, install all dependencies, and at the end, you should see in the logs that the project has been started successfully.

-If the databases are not created, then create them manually in the containers, and restart the script

 ## Endpoint Calls

 The order of the endpoint calls is as follows: